 maintain a MCPS teaching position throughout the 2023-2024 school year.

 not be a previous recipient of this award.
 (Previous nominees who did not win may be re-nominated.)

 Who Can Nominate a Teacher?

-Nominations may come from teachers, students, former students, parents, administrators, or the general public.
-Teachers may not nominate themselves; however, teachers being nominated will be required to assist in preparing the nomination packet.
+Nominations may be submitted by teachers, students, former students, parents, administrators or the general public.
+Teachers may not nominate themselves.
+Nominees must be teachers who:

 1. Inspire Learning: Instill in students a desire to learn and achieve.

 2. Encourage Individual Growth: Understand the individual needs of students, encourage their talents and foster their self-esteem.

 3. Demonstrate Subject Matter Expertise: Showcase a thorough knowledge of subject matter and the ability to share it effectively with students.